For our Master of Forest Conservation (MFC) program

 - An appropriate master’s degree from a recognized university in a discipline appropriate for the intended field of doctoral study and research (check the School of Graduate Studies admissions site for information on equivalent international qualifications)

-- An average of at least a mid-B the final year of your program.
+- An average of at least A- in the Master’s program.

 Occasionally, currently-registered MScF students with an average of at least A- in the first year of the MScF program who have demonstrated superior research capabilities may be considered for transfer to our PhD program before the end of their first year in the MScF program.

 In exceptional circumstances, an extraordinarily strong applicant with an appropriate bachelor’s degree from a recognized university may be approved for admission directly into the PhD program.
 Applicants who have not completed a Master’s program and who wish to apply under this category should select the “PhD (direct entry)” degree program.

 When completing the online application form, you will be required to enter contact information for three referees.
 Once your payment is received, the system will send invitations to your referees asking them to complete the referee report.
 Please speak to your referees ahead of time to confirm their availability and willingness to participate before submitting their contact details on the online application form.